 The pairing of covenant and blood is reminiscent of God’s first covenant with Israel.
 After young bulls were sacrificed as offerings to the LORD, Exodus 24 says,

-• Matthew, Mark, and Luke do not say the practice should continue.
+- Matthew, Mark, and Luke do not say the practice should continue.
 They are simply narrating what happened.
-Paul’s words, however, indicate an ongoing practice: “whenever you eat this bread and drink this cup, you proclaim the Lord’s death until he comes” (1 Cor 11:26).
+Paul’s words, however, indicate an ongoing practice without indicating frequency: “whenever you eat this bread and drink this cup, you proclaim the Lord’s death until he comes” (1 Cor 11:26).

 Very truly I tell you, unless you eat the flesh of the Son of Man and drink his blood, you have no life in you.
 54 Whoever eats my flesh and drinks my blood has eternal life, and I will raise them up at the last day.
 55 For my flesh is real food and my blood is real drink.
 56 Whoever eats my flesh and drinks my blood remains in me, and I in them. (vv.
 53-56)

-Eating the body and blood of Christ, then, gives us life, resurrection life, and enables us to remain or abide in Christ.
+Eating the body and blood of Christ, then, gives eternal life, the prospect of resurrection on the last day, and indicates remaining or abiding in Christ.

-Now we must return to 1 Corinthians 11.
+Now let’s return to 1 Corinthians 11.
 Paul explains,

 17 In the following directives I have no praise for you, for your meetings do more harm than good.
 18 In the first place, I hear that when you come together as a church, there are divisions among you, and to some extent I believe it.
 19 No doubt there have to be differences among you to show which of you have God’s approval.
 20 So then, when you come together, it is not the Lord’s Supper you eat, 21 for when you are eating, some of you go ahead with your own private suppers.
 As a result, one person remains hungry and another gets drunk.
 22 Don’t you have homes to eat and drink in?
 Or do you despise the church of God by humiliating those who have nothing?
 What shall I say to you?
 Shall I praise you?
 Certainly not in this matter! . . .